-Rails is a unified program that enables digital orders from third-party marketplaces and non-Olo ordering interfaces and to be transmitted directly into stores where Rails has been set up.
+Rails is a unified program that enables digital orders from third-party marketplaces and other external ordering sources to be transmitted directly to stores where Rails has been set up.

 *Attached below is a 1-pager explaining how Rails can benefit your store

 - To access Rails, the brand needs the Olo Dashboard to be fully set up.
 Once that is complete the brand can request Rails as an added product.